Knochenschall/Otto/README.md

    `duplicate IPlugText Otto yourname`;
  * replace Otto.h, Otto.cpp, resource.h and Otto.rc with the files in this repository;
  * place the images in resources/img
+   Target Mebership boxes you want to build for.

 ## License

-Otto shares the same license as WDL / IPlug - Oli Larkin Edition It has been started from the IPlugText example
+Otto shares the same license as WDL / IPlug - Oli Larkin Edition.
-All the new code is Copyright (C) 2015  Fiore Martin
+It has been started from the IPlugText example.
+All the new code is Copyright (C) 2015  Fiore Martin.

 -------------------------------------------